 If any man has a stubborn and rebellious son who will not obey his father or his mother, and when they chastise him, he will not even listen to them, then his father and mother shall seize him, and bring him out to the elders of his city at the gateway of his hometown.
 They shall say to the elders of his city, "This son of ours is stubborn and rebellious, he will not obey us, he is a glutton and a drunkard."
 Then all the men of his city shall stone him to death; so you shall remove the evil from your midst, and all Israel will hear of it and fear.- Deuteronomy 21:18-21

-The humanist also seem to want to imply that, if a child curses their parents, the parents can stone them.
-That's not the case.
+The humanist imply that, if a child simply curses their parents, the parents can stone them.
+Tha¬t is not the case.
 Notice in Deuteronomy that the rebellious son is brought before the elders of the city.
 In other words, there is trial... evidence is presented... and a judgment is made as to what punishment is appropriate.
-Only if the son is proven guilty, and is truly a danger to himself, to his family and to society, and if the elders judge it appropriate, is the death penalty then applied.
+Only if the son is proven guilty, and is a danger to himself, to his family and to society, AND if the elders judge it appropriate, is the death penalty applied.

 Here is the scripture the humanist references: